BenLauwens/ThinkJulia.jl/docs/src/chap05.md

 For simple examples like this, it is probably easier to use a `for` loop.
 But we will see examples later that are hard to write with a `for` loop and easy to write with recursion, so it is good to start early.

-## Stack diagrams for recursive functions
+## Stack Diagrams for Recursive Functions

 In Section 3.9, we used a stack diagram to represent the state of a program during a function call.
 The same kind of diagram can help interpret a recursive function.